nogibjj/jdc154_week_7/user_guide.md

 ## Notes

-- Ensure that you have the required dependencies installed before running the script.
+- Ensure that you have the required dependencies installed before running the script, this can be done with `make install`.
+- All of these actions can also be done running:
+* `make extract`
+* `make transform_load`
+* `make query` - though this has a query already input, so to run your own query, `etl_query query <query>` is recommended.